External agents

 - In Description, enter a description.

-- Under Configuration, enter your flow configuration.
-You can write your own configuration, or edit one of the templates below.
+- Enter your external agent configuration.
+You can write your own YAML, or edit an example configuration.

 The external agent appears in the AI Catalog.